-Read on for everything you need to know to plan your visit to Santiago island at Galapagos.
-What wildlife can you see here?
-Which activities and visitor sites await tourists?
-Plus learn about the diverse history and geology of Santiago island Galapagos.
+Keep reading for everything you need to know to plan your visit to Santiago Island at Galapagos.
+What wildlife to look out for?
+Which activities and visitor sites await?
+Plus learn about the diverse history and geology of Santiago.

 • Santiago’s shady lava grottos are one of the best places to get up close to cute Galapagos Fur Seals.

-• Tidal rock pools are often teaming with interesting marine life.
-Try to spot Sally Lightfoot crabs, Anenomes and Sea Urchins clinging to the black lava.
-At low tide you might also spot Octopi, Moray eels or Reef fish.
+• Tidal rock pools on Santiago Island are teaming with interesting marine life.
+Try to spot Sally Lightfoot crabs, Anenomes, and Sea Urchins clinging to the black lava.
+At low tide, you might also spot Octopi, Moray eels, or Reef fish.

 • Galapagos shore birds are another common sight around the rock pools.
-Lava Herons, Ruddy Turnstones, Noddy Terns and American Oystercatchers are among the species to look out for.
+Lava Herons, Ruddy Turnstones, Noddy Terns, Whimbrels, and American Oystercatchers are among the species to look out for.

 • There are an incredible 7 Galapagos dive sites located around Santiago Island, including iconic Cousin Rocks and Beagle Rocks.
 These are right up there with the very best day dives at Galapagos.
 Oh, and the snorkeling is pretty awesome too!

-• Santiago beaches are important nesting sites for Green Sea Turtles.
-They lay their eggs from January onwards, with babies hatching around April/May.
+• Santiago Island beaches are important nesting sites for Green Sea Turtles.
+They lay their eggs here from January onwards, with babies hatching around April/May.

-• Santiago is also home to Galapagos land birds like Darwin’s Finches, Flycatchers and Galapagos Hawks.
+• Santiago Galapagos is also home to Galapagos land birds like Darwin’s Finches, Flycatchers, and Galapagos Hawks.

 English Name: James